Clarkson railway station, Perth

-Clarkson station is 33.2 km from Perth railway station, with train journeys there taking 32 minutes.
-Train headways reach as low as five minutes during peak hour, with off peak services at 15 minute headways.
-There are six bus routes that serve Clarkson station.
+Clarkson station is 33.2 km from Perth Underground station, with train journeys there taking 32 minutes.
+Train headways reach as low as five minutes during peak hour, with off-peak services at 15-minute headways.
+Six bus routes serve Clarkson station.

 Description

-Clarkson railway station is in the median of the Mitchell Freeway along the Joondalup line.
+Clarkson station is in the median of the Mitchell Freeway along the Yanchep line.
 It is owned by the Public Transport Authority (PTA), a state government agency, and is part of the Transperth system.
 The station is in Clarkson, a suburb of Perth, Western Australia.
-It is 33.2 km, or a 32-minute train journey, from Perth railway station, placing the station in fare zone four.
-The next station to the north is Butler railway station, which is the terminus of the Joondalup line, and the next station to the south is Currambine railway station.
+It is 33.2 km, or a 32-minute train journey, from Perth Underground station, placing the station in fare zone four.
+The next station to the north is Butler station and the next station to the south is Currambine station.

 The station consists of two platform faces on a single island platform.
 The platform is 150 m long, or long enough for a Transperth six-car train – the longest trains used on the network.
 The platforms are linked to the west by a pedestrian bridge.
 To the east is Neerabup National Park, and so there is no access to the east.
 The pedestrian bridge is linked to the platforms by stairs, a lift and a set of escalators.
 On the western side is a six-stand bus interchange, a drop off area and two carparks.
 The carparks have 1,059 standard bays, 10 short term parking bays and 20 motorcycle bays.
 At the entrance building is a transit officer booth, toilets and bicycle parking shelters.
 Clarkson is listed as an independent access station on the Transperth website as the platform can be accessed using lifts, the platform gap is small, and tactile paving is in place.